GeForceLegend/vscode-glsl/README.md

  - Fixed spelling mistake of gl_FragDepth

- - Added syntax for builtin function textureSize()

- - Added lots of built-in functions from OpenGL 4.6 document
+ - Added lots of built-in functions, variables and constants from OpenGL 4.6 document